 Every man lost exactly 21 grams shortly after his death!
-The doctor did not manage to give a scientific explanation for this curious phenomenon and arguably, assumed that 21 grams is the weight of the soul.
+The doctor did not manage to give a scientific explanation for this curious phenomenon and arguably, assumed that 21 grams were nothing but the weight of the soul.
 Now, that sounds a little presumptuous, wouldn’t you think?

-Today, most scientists believe that the results of these experiments mainly reflect the spirit or the age.
-Maybe it was more about the existence of the soul rather than a real phenomenon.
+Today, most scientists believe that the results of these experiments mainly reflect the spirit of the age.
+At the beginning of the 20th century, spiritualism and occultism were incredibly popular.
+Maybe it was more about trying to justify the existence of the soul rather than a real scientific phenomenon.
 After all, we’ve been curious about death and soul for as long as we’ve been able to fathom these things.